 We’ve finally moved!
-The two year goal of moving closer to work has at last come to fruition.
-The stressful commute of 40 minutes each way is out of our lives.
+The two-year goal of moving closer to work has at last come to fruition.
+The stressful 40-minute commute of, each way, is out of our lives.
 And we didn’t just move to a place that’s 15 minutes from work, we lucked out and found an apartment just five minutes away!

-Many friends assumed that moving meant that we were going to buy a home.
-The expected path is that you get married and buy a startup home.
+Many friends assumed that moving meant that we were going to buy a house.
+The expected life path is that you get married and buy a startup home.
 Once you outgrow your home then you sell it and buy a bigger home for a growing family, stay in it for a few decades and then downsize when the kids are gone.

 We follow the path that makes the most sense for us regardless of the blueprint that society lays out.
 We understand that a home is a place for you to live and not an investment.
 If we were to look at it as an investment, after you count all the expenses, the investment return can be extremely low.

 Purchasing a home comes with a hefty down payment, sales taxes, interests, a ton of fees, and may bring lots of maintenance and upkeep costs.
 During this stage of our lives, we can get the positive emotional return of home ownership from the place we rent.

 We also got an awesome upgrade!
 We’ve been looking forward to having this incredible electrical invention for a while.
 We couldn’t wait to hear the sounds of these dirty objects being blasted with water by rotating spray arms.
 It was a-must-have for our new apartment – that’s right, the one, the only, the amazing dishwasher!

 Aside from getting a bigger apartment that allows us to grow our family, this move is saving us time.
 Those of us that are pursuing financial independence understand how precious time is in our lives.
-In commuting time, we’ll be able to save about an hour and 10 minutes a day on average.
+In commuting time, we’ll be able to save about an hour and ten minutes a day on average.
 That translates to 5.5 hours a week!

 We’re now able to go home right after work instead of waiting for traffic to die down, and put that commuting time to valuable use such as cooking an early dinner, doing some hobbies, having more intimate activities, sipping a glass of wine, having a beer on the porch with friends or having fun working on this blog.